kobotoolbox/docs/source/photo_download.md

 download manager (only supported by the Firefox browser):

-1. Save your Excel file with the added hyperlinks (see instructions above) as an HTML file to your Desktop, using the File > Save as... option (choose 'Web page')
+1. Save your Excel file with the added hyperlinks (see instructions above) as an HTML file to your Desktop, using the "File > Save as..." option (choose 'Web page')

 2. Log in to your KoboToolbox account where your photos are hosted using the